bihaox/CALM/docs/final.md

 #### 2.3 discussion of generation approaches

 The baseline method had the advantage of being easy to implement and having fast inference time.
 However, the swap-based nature makes it unable to generate completely orginal text snippets.
 Meanwhile, while POS tagger most gerentees the generated text is grammartically correct, this approach does not take into consideration the meaning of the target word.
 Compared to the baseline, our proposed method could generate more diverse and unseen text snippets.
 Meanwhile, the model could consider the semantics of the target words in generation process, thus could produce more natural texts with given string.
+Howver, due to the large search space that is explored in the decoding process, our proposed method have longer inference time when compared to the baseline model.

 ### 3. Environment perception methods